-- 1. The Nominating Committee shall consist of two committee members elected by the Board from the Elders and Deacons, and two committee members elected by the congregation, and shall be chaired by the Senior Pastor.
-This committee shall be organized at least six (6) weeks in advance of the November congregational meeting.
-Members of the nominating committee shall not be eligible for nomination as candidates for elders or deacons by the committee itself but may be nominated by the congregation.
-Non-pastoral Staff shall not be eligible for nomination as candidates for elders or deacons. - 2.
-It shall nominate Elders and Deacons, with one of them specified as a treasurer, posting the nominees at least three weeks prior to the November congregational meeting.
+- 1. The Nominating Committee shall consist of the Senior Pastor, two elected by the Board from the Elders and Deacons, and two elected by the congregation.
+This committee shall be organized at least six (6) weeks in advance of the November congregational meeting. - 2.
+It shall nominate Elders and Deacons, with one of them specified as a treasurer, posting the nominees at least two weeks prior to the November congregational meeting.
 Other nominations may be made from the congregation to the Nominating Committee at least one (1) week prior to the annual meeting.
-The officers shall be elected by ballot at the November congregational meeting. - 3.
-The qualifications for Elders are set out in I Timothy 3:1-13 and Titus 1:6-9.
+The officers shall be elected by ballot at the November congregational meeting.

+3. The qualifications for Elders are set out in I Timothy 3:1-13 and Titus 1:6-9.
 Deacons are expected to maintain a life style in keeping with the spirit and intent of these same references.
 Each must also be an active member of the Church.